Newark, Delaware: Utilities

 The City of Newark Electric Department provides electricity within the city limits.
 The city's electric department purchases electricity on the wholesale market, serving about 12,800 customers and maintaining 175 mi of electric lines.
 The electric department is a member of the Delaware Municipal Electric Corporation.
 The City of Newark Public Works and Water Resources Department provides trash collection, recycling, water, and wastewater service to Newark.
 Water service is provided to 33,000 customers in Newark, with 91 mi of water pipes serving the city.
 The city's water supply comes from the Newark Reservoir.
 The city maintains 73 mi of sewer lines, with wastewater pumped through the New Castle County system to the Wilmington Regional Wastewater Treatment facility.
 Natural gas service in Newark is provided by Delmarva Power, a subsidiary of Exelon.

-Health care

-Christiana Care Health System operates the Christiana Hospital to the east of Newark.
-The hospital has 907 beds, 22 hospital operating rooms, 10 outpatient operating rooms, an emergency room with the only Level I trauma center in Delaware, the state's only Level 3 neonatal intensive care unit, the state's largest maternity center, the Center for Heart & Vascular Health, and the Helen F. Graham Cancer Center.